 Ms. Maya Oyfalosh joined First Investment Bank AD in 1993 as a credit specialist.
 Later she was promoted to Director of "Analysis and Corporate Loans" and elected as a member of the Credit Council of the Bank.
-In 2004, Ms. Oyfalosh was appointed Director of Corporate Banking Department and elected as a member of the Managing Board.
-In the beginning of 2011 she was appointed as Director of "Management of Loan Portfolios of Foreign Branches and Companies" and is a member of the Bank and is a member of the Managing Board.
+In 2004, Ms. Oyfalosh was appointed Director of Corporate

+Banking Department and elected as a member of the Managing Board.
+In the beginning of 2011 she was appointed as Director of "Management of Loan Portfolios of Foreign Branches and Companies" and is a member of the Managing Board of Fibank.
+Since April 2013 Ms. Oyfalosh has been an Executive Director of the Bank and is a member of the Managing Board.
 At the end of 2015, she was elected as Chief Corporate Banking Officer (CCBO).